ritwik12/Duplicates/README.md

 find all the duplicate lines and store the duplicate line as well as there count in the file duplicate.txt and then generate a new file "output.txt" which does not contain any repeating lines. <br>

+# Approaches
+## Using Data Structures (Duplicates.java)

+There are two approaches for this.
+One is using Data structures such as ArrayList, Hashtable and HashSet.
+This approach is based on the characteristics of HashSet and Hashtable i.e they contains only unique elements.
+By comparing ArrayList and Hashtable we can calculate duplicate counts of duplicates.
+And HashSet is used to get unique lines to be printed in output.txt. <br>

+## Without using Data Structures (DuplicateswithoutDS.java)

+This approach doesn't use any Data structures for getting Duplicates count from a file or removing Duplicates from a file.

 For example: <br>
 If the input file contains lines like <br>
 ```